 After spending the 2006 season racing with the NST, headline drivers such as Steve Kinser and Danny Lasoski returned to the WoO for the 2007 Championship.

-The current series champion is Daryn Pittman, who won his first championship in 2013.
+The current series champion is Donny Schatz, who won his sixth title in 2014.